markjprice/cs14net10/docs/ch14-blazor-wasm.md

     - Project template: **Blazor WebAssembly App Empty** / `blazorwasm-empty`
     - Solution file and folder: `PracticalApps`
     - Project file and folder: `Northwind.Blazor.Wasm`
-2. In Visual Studio 2022, choose the following options:
+2. In Visual Studio, choose the following options:
     - **Configure for HTTPS**: Selected.
     - **Progressive Web Application**: Cleared.
 3. In the `Northwind.Blazor.Wasm.csproj` project file, make changes as shown in the following list, and as shown in the following markup: